Introducing The Ketogenic Diet For IBS

 However, if you have IBS C (constipation) this could be a very bad diet choice as your risk for constipation increases on the Keto diet.

-You could try adjusting fiber intake on this diet.
+You could try adjusting fiber intake on this diet and may find success after a slight adjustment.

 The Keto diet helps cut down on your risk for diarrhea, gas and bloating as well as heartburn.